apache/nuttx/configs/samv71-xult/README.txt

     boards are the endpoints in the start.

     NOTES:
+    1. The serial console is configured by default for use with and Arduino serial shield (UART3).
+You will need to reconfigure if you will to use a different U[S]ART.

-    1. This configuration derives from the netnsh configuration, but adds support for IPv6, 6LoWPAN, and the MRF24J40 IEEE 802.15.4 radio.
+    2. This configuration derives from the netnsh configuration, but adds support for IPv6, 6LoWPAN, and the MRF24J40 IEEE 802.15.4 radio.

-    2. This configuration uses the Mikroe BEE MRF24j40 click boards and connects to the SAMV71-XULT using a click shield as described above.
+    3. This configuration uses the Mikroe BEE MRF24j40 click boards and connects to the SAMV71-XULT using a click shield as described above.

-    3. You must must have also have at least two clicker2-stm32 boards each with an  MRF24J40 BEE click board in order to run these tests.
+    4. You must must have also have at least two clicker2-stm32 boards each with an  MRF24J40 BEE click board in order to run these tests.

-    4. Telnet:  The clicker2-stm32 star point configuration supports the Telnet daemon, but not the Telnet client; the star hub configuration supports the Telnet client, but not the Telnet daemon.
+    5. Telnet:  The clicker2-stm32 star point configuration supports the Telnet daemon, but not the Telnet client; the star hub configuration supports the Telnet client, but not the Telnet daemon.
 Therefore, the star hub can Telnet to any point in the star, the star endpoints cannot initiate telnet sessions.

-    5. TCP and UDP Tests:  The same TCP and UDP tests as described for the clicker2-stm32 mrf24j40-starpoint coniguration are supported on the star endpoints, but NOT on the star hub.
+    6. TCP and UDP Tests:  The same TCP and UDP tests as described for the clicker2-stm32 mrf24j40-starpoint coniguration are supported on the star endpoints, but NOT on the star hub.
 Therefore, all network testing is between endpoints with the hub acting, well, only like a